gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/orders/order-approval-for-fulfillment.md

 ---
 description: >-
-  Learn about the order approval process for fulfillment in HotWax Commerce, that streamlines operations with efficient order management.
+ Learn how the order approval process in HotWax Commerce improves fulfillment and streamlines operations.
 ---

 # Order Approval for Fulfillment